J-O-B/game-project/README.md

 * A 3D social card is contained in the SOCIAL page.
 This card reacts to a users mouse position and reacts according to the X & Y values of the mouse position.
 Due to styling, this animation is only available on screens larger than 769px (anything larger than an iPad).

+Difficulty:

+* A player/user can select from 3 game starting difficulties.
+This allows players of different skill levels enjoy the game.
+* A progressive function within the game code, means that the game will accelerate as a user is playing, this is done by a function called "progression()" which is called every time a block lands.
+This mode was added after I first played the game and there was no real ending unless I chose to lose.
+By adding this function, the game will eventually overpower even the best players, which adds an element of 'competition' to the game.

 #### *Implemented but removed:*

 Speech Recognition: